huayaow/cit-repository/README.md

 # cit-repository

-The **cit-repository** aims to provide a full coverage of publications in the literature of combinatorial interaction testing, and analyzes the status and developement of this research field.
+The **cit-repository** aims to provide a full coverage of publications in the literature of combinatorial interaction testing, and analyses the status and development of this research field.

 ### Data